openlayer-ai/openlayer-python/examples/README.md

 [![PyPI Latest Release](https://img.shields.io/pypi/v/unboxapi.svg)](https://pypi.org/project/unboxapi/)
 [![downloads](https://pepy.tech/badge/unboxapi)](https://pepy.tech/project/unboxapi)

-This repository contains a gallery of sample notebooks that illustrate the process of **uploading models and datasets** to Unbox.
-The goal is to demonstrate how the flow that precedes the error analysis that happens on the Unbox platform looks like for the various supported task types and model frameworks.
+This repository contains a gallery of sample notebooks illustrating the process of **creating projects and uploading models & datasets** to the Unbox platform.

-👉 [Join our Slack community!](https://l.linklyhq.com/l/1DG73) We'd love to meet you and help you get started with Unbox!
+## Why this repository exists?

+This repository fulfils two main goals:

+1. It demonstrates our Python API in action; and
+2. It provides toy examples that may be somewhat similar to the problems you are solving at your organization.

+We take privacy seriously and understand that sometimes, your actual models and datasets are sensible and cannot be uploaded to our community edition platform.
+No worries, we got you covered.
+Unbox also offers an on-premise solution that you can host in your own virtual private cloud (VPC).

+In that case, pick a task type, model framework or problem that shares similarities with your actual models / datasets and start exploring Unbox's right away!
+If you like it, [contact us](mailto:founders@unbox.ai) and we can discuss the best solution for your organization's needs.

 ## What is Unbox?

 Unbox is a debugging workspace for ML & Data Science.
 Unbox combines and builds upon SOTA techniques in explainability, model and dataset versioning, synthetic data generation, data-centric testing and much more to form a powerful, **unified platform for model development**.

+👉 [Join our Slack community!](https://l.linklyhq.com/l/1DG73) We'd love to meet you and help you get started with Unbox!

 ## Installation